 - Dress and act appropriately.
 It always makes sense to dress and act conservatively when traveling but some destinations absolutely require this.
 Women should cover their arms and midriff and avoid short shorts and deep cut necklines.
 Men should have at least one pair of decent slacks and a better-than-t-shirt shirt.
 Dressing well is a sign of respect to the culture you’re visiting.

 - Stay alert.
 Stay sober.
 Your natural skills for navigating the world are being challenged by a new situation.
-Why compromise them by being over-tired or less than sober.
-Drink less as you travel and stay well-rested so that you can be your best with any situation that arises.
+Why compromise them by being over-tired or less than sober?
+Drink less as you travel and stay well-rested so that you can be your best in any situation that arises.

 - Know where you’re going and where you’re staying.
 Studying a map of a city or neighborhood is an important part of staying safe.
-It allows you to move with confidence making you less of a ‘mark’ for trouble.
+It allows you to move with confidence, making you less of a ‘mark’ for trouble.
 Knowing where you’re staying and how to get there (during the day and at night) is another key to safety.
-And remember, your lodging is your information.
+And remember, your lodging is your own business.
 People you meet do not need to know where you’re staying.

 - Travel light and leave valuables at home.
-Traveling light, so that at least one hand is free, not only makes life easier but, again, makes you look capable, confident and less of a ‘mark’.
+Traveling light, so that at least one hand is free, not only makes life easier but, again, makes you look capable, confident, and less of a mark.
 To help keep your luggage light, don’t travel with whatever valuables you can leave at home.
-You’ll attract less unwanted attention if you’re not wearing jewellery, sporting an expensive watch or flashing technology.
+You’ll attract less unwanted attention if you’re not wearing jewelry, sporting an expensive watch, or flashing technology.
 The best rule?
 Only take things you’re willing to lose.
 This is a difficult rule to live by.
 But just thinking about it can help you make good choices.
 Read Bare Minimum Packing.